Saint Mark's Body Brought to Venice: Composition

 The painting is notable for its striking, deep perspective background lines.
 The colours are darker in the near subjects, while the figures in the background are white, nearly transparent.
-The strange red sky is roiling with ominous clouds, riven with a thunderbolt, affording the painting a heavy, dynamic atmosphere.
-Tintoretto himself is portrayed within the work as the bearded man beside the camel.
+The strange red sky is roiling with ominous gray clouds, riven with a thunderbolt, affording the painting a heavy, dynamic atmosphere.
+Tintoretto depicted himself within the work as the bearded man beside the camel.
+He portrays Torcello and Malamocco carrying Mark's body as they arrived back in Venice.
+The Piazza San Marco, or St. Mark's Square is displayed in the painting with onlookers fleeing in the background.
+The public square appears narrow to convey the tenseness of the abduction of Saint Mark's body.